Paula Stuart-Warren, CG℠, FMGS, FUGA

 The U.S. National Archives: The Nation’s Attic

 From the analysis of known information to the creation of research goals for finding the elusive answers, your research success ratio is improved with careful planning and use of proven techniques.
 Taking and dissecting raw data so that a detailed research plan evolves is easier than you might think.
 What do you do next with those documents, letters, family stories, and other items you found or were sent by your aunt?
 Failure to make a research plan runs the risk of overlooking important clues in the records we already have and repeating the same research.
-This session includes hands-on exercises.
-A research plan is truly not a daunting task.
+This session includes some audience participation exercises.
+A research plan is truly not a daunting task and does not need to be a time consuming task.

 Where Are Those Records They Told Me To Check?

 During tough economic times in the 1930s and 1940s, government programs put many people to work.
-The Works Progress/Projects Administration created a goldmine of records that are useful for today’s genealogists.
-WPA record transcriptions, courthouse and manuscript inventories, indexes, city/county histories, and histories of businesses and families may exist for your ancestral locale.
+The Works Progress/Work Projects Administration and the Historical Records Survey created a goldmine of material useful for today’s genealogists all across the U.S. WPA record transcriptions, courthouse and manuscript inventories, vital records indexes, city/county histories, and histories of businesses and families may exist for your ancestral locale.
 We will discuss many of those WPA creations, some of which you already use regularly, and where others may be found today.
 We will also discuss the online explosion of WPA materials.

 Your Anytime Library: Success in the Virtual Stacks